 Welcome to the Battle of the Bluegrass Pulling Series

-For more information about this pull or the Battle of the Bluegrass Pulling Series, please go to their website at www.bluegrasspulling.com.
+For more information about the Battle of the Bluegrass Pulling Series, please visit their website at www.bluegrasspulling.com.

 August 4, 2016 (Louisville, KY)

 This weekend the Battle of the Bluegrass Series (BOB Series) heads to the Montgomery County Fair in Mt.
 Sterling, KY.
 “This track is favored by pullers as one of the best tracks on the schedule.
 It’s one of the shorter tracks, but it’s also one of the least forgiving.
 Pullers and their vehicles must be at the top of their game to claim a victory,” said BOB Series CEO Tom McConnell.
 “Because this is such a tough track, it’s anybody’s game and more often than not, it’s the underdog that takes the prize by digging in and pushing their vehicle to it’s limits.
 It’s going to be a great show you don’t want to miss!”

 The two-day event begins Friday, August 5th and runs through Saturday August 6th.
 Friday’s classes include local and antique tractors, Light Limited Super Stock and Pro Farm tractors as well as Street Diesel Trucks.

 Saturday’s classes include Pro Farm and Outlaw Super Stock Tractors along with Pro Street Diesel (2.6) Trucks and the ever popular Pro Street Semis.